annika-polavarapu/skill-swap/README.md

 ## How to run the tests

-Docker compose up in the terminal
+VS Code Terminal: Docker compose up

 ## Link to the deployed application
 https://skill-swap-webapp.onrender.com/